chrislee973/twitter-bookmark-search/README.md

 # Twitter Bookmark Search

+This repo is the code behind https://twitter-bookmark-search.vercel.app/.

 Liberate your bookmarks!
-This repo is the code behind https://twitter-bookmark-search.vercel.app/
+This project provides methods for exporting your bookmarks from Twitter and a simple interface for searching and chatting with them.

 ### Key Features

 - a script to scrape your Twitter bookmarks as a json file
 - a simple web UI to search your exported bookmarks
-- a chat-with-your-bookmarks feature (bring your own OpenAI key)
+- a chat-with-your-bookmarks feature (bring your own OpenAI or Google Gemini key)
-  - Note: I'm currently just naively shoving the entire bookmarks json into the prompt (see `composables/useBookmarkChat.js`).
+  - Note: Right now I'm just stuffing the entire bookmarks json into the prompt (see `composables/useBookmarkChat.js`).
 Depending on how many bookmarks you have, this may exceed the context window length.
-Consider feeding a filtered slice of your bookmarks into the prompt.
+Consider feeding a filtered slice of your bookmarks into the prompt or use Gemini Pro, which has a 2M token context window.

 ## Setup